An Easier, more comfortable

 Reliable supplier, comparable pricing1

-- Medical grade quality (including gamma-ray sterilization); polycarbonate handle with flocked nylon tips
+- Medical grade quality; polycarbonate handle with flocked nylon tips

 - Comparable price to standard of care swabs